FAQs: Gaststudierende am Fachbereich Wirtschaftswissenschaften

 Yes, you do have to transfer the semester fee even if you have a scholarship.
 Again, this is not a tuition fee but mandatory costs associated with your transportation ticket and application.

 Berlin is not very expensive compared to many other German cities.
 Aside from rent, you should be able to cover your basic expenses with approx. €500/month, depending on your personal needs.
-This table gives you an idea of the costs you can expect when studying in Berlin for one semester (6 months).
-Please note that the figures below are rough estimates and can vary from year to year and person to person.
+This document gives you an idea of the costs you can expect when studying in Berlin for one semester (6 months).
+Please note that the figures are rough estimates and can vary from year to year and person to person.

 It is not mandatory to open a German bank account, but the advantages certainly outweigh the disadvantages if you decide to do so.
 These advantages include free withdrawals from cash machines, electronic payments, and “standing orders” for regular payments like rent, health insurance or telephone bills, which ensures that the money is transferred automatically and on time every month.
 If you have a part-time job in Germany, you will need a German bank account in order to receive your salary.